Geometry of Singular Foliations and Learning Manifolds in ReLU Networks via the Data Information Matrix: Foliations for ReLU Neural Networks

 Notice that $F(x,w)$ is a $N\times N$ matrix, while $D(x,w)$ is a $d\times d$ matrix, where in typical applications (e.g. classification tasks) $N, d >> c$.
 Hence, both $F(x,w)$ and $D(x,w)$ are, in general, singular matrices, with ranks typically low with respect to their sizes, hence neither $F(x,w)$ nor $D(x,w)$ can provide meaningful metrics respectively on parameter and data spaces.
 We shall now focus on the data space.

-The result (\ref{thm:ker}) suggests to consider the distribution $\cD$: \beq \eeq where we assume the learning parameters $w \in \R^N$ to be fixed as $x$ varies.
+Recall that a \emph{distribution} is the association to each point $x$ of a linear subspace of the tangent space at $x$.
+The result (\ref{thm:ker}) then suggests to consider the distribution $\cD$: \beq \eeq where we assume the learning parameters $w \in \R^N$ to be fixed as $x$ varies {in the dataspace}.
 In general a distribution on a manifold $M$ assigns to each point a subspace of the tangent space to $M$ at that point (see \cite{tu2008, tu2017} for more details), in our case $M=\R^d$.

+{\begin{observation} The distribution $\cD$ at each point in the dataspace coincides with the image of $D$ at that point as defined in $(\ref{dim})$.
+This is a direct check, (see \cite{gf2021}).
+Hence the rank of \rita{the distribution} $\cD$ at $x$, i.e. the dimension of $\cD_x$, and the rank \rita{of the DIM} $D$ at x, i.e. the dimension of its image, coincide. \end{observation}}